Sailing and Support on the High Seas

 In 2017, the first Snooze Cruise was held.
 Over 45 people (including people with hypersomnias and their supporters) embarked on a 5-day trip to the Western Caribbean.
 That first trip was so successful that, the next year, the Snooze Cruise traveled to the Eastern Carribean.
 And just this past June, Snooze Cruise 2019 traveled from Seattle to Alaska.

 To make it easier on those traveling with a hypersomnia, the HA structures these retreats with hypersomnias specifically in mind.
 For example, there are no early morning meetings, and everyone understands if a traveler can’t wake up or can’t stay awake.
 “Support meetings” happen from the time a traveler steps on the ship until they get off – not only in organized, scheduled events but also during group activities, meals, casual meet-ups, excursions off the ship, and more.
-Information about hypersomnias (including current events) is presented, sometimes by members of the Hypersomnia Foundation’s (HF’s) Board and/or the HF’s Patient Advisory and Advocacy Council ( with the subject line “PAAC.”
+Information about hypersomnias (including current events) is presented, sometimes by members of the Hypersomnia Foundation’s (HF’s) Board and/or the HF’s Patient Advisory and Advocacy Council (PAAC), who may also join the cruise.

 And booking a Snooze Cruise means booking a complete package, and then leaving the details to others – no worrying about preparing meals, cleaning up, doing laundry, driving from destination to destination, etc. (And if something does come up, the HA organizers are right there on the ship to solve the problem.)
 In addition, since the Snooze Cruises are announced at least one year ahead of time, this allows people with a hypersomnia to have something hopeful to look forward to, while at the same time allowing them to be able to make plans far in advance and manage smaller, monthly payments (which are big benefits for sleepy people trying to manage their lives and expensive medication costs).
 Finally, and perhaps best of all, there are no “helpful suggestions” being made onboard about treatment, such as taking vitamin B-12, following better sleep hygiene habits, going gluten-free, drinking apple cider vinegar, cutting out dairy, or learning about the power of crystals to cure your sleepiness.
 Everyone in the group “gets it” – everyone understands.
 And everyone is encouraging of each other.